flux-framework/flux-core/doc/man1/flux-exec.rst

 .. program:: flux exec

-:program:`flux exec` runs commands across one or more Flux broker ranks using the *broker.exec* service.
-The commands are executed as direct children of the broker, and the broker handles buffering stdout and stderr and sends the output back to :program:`flux exec` which copies output to its own stdout and stderr.
+:program:`flux exec` remotely executes one or more copies of *COMMAND*, similar to :linux:man1:`pdsh`.
+It bypasses the scheduler and is intended for launching administrative commands or tool daemons, not for launching parallel jobs.
+For that, see :man1:`flux-run`.

+By default, *COMMAND* runs across all :man1:`flux-broker` processes.
+If the :option:`--jobid` option is specified, the commands are run across a job's :man1:`flux-shell` processes.
+Normally this means that one copy of *COMMAND* is executed per node, but in unusual cases it could mean more (e.g. if the Flux instance was started with multiple brokers per node).

+Standard output and standard error of the remote commands are captured and combined on the :program:`flux exec` standard output and standard error.
+Standard input of :program:`flux exec` is captured and broadcast to standard input of the remote commands.
-On receipt of SIGINT and SIGTERM signals, :program:`flux exec` shall forward the received signal to all currently running remote processes.

-In the event subprocesses are hanging or ignoring SIGINT, two SIGINT signals (typically sent via Ctrl+C) in short succession can force :program:`flux exec` to exit.
+On receipt of SIGINT and SIGTERM signals, :program:`flux exec` forwards the received signal to the remote processes.
+When standard input of :program:`flux exec` is a terminal, :kbd:`Control-C` may be used to send SIGINT.
+Two of those in short succession can force :program:`flux exec` to exit in the event that remote processes are hanging.

-:program:`flux exec` is meant as an administrative and test utility, and cannot be used to launch Flux jobs.

 EXIT STATUS
 ===========